Shopify vs Magento: Which eCommerce Platform Should You Choose?

 Shopify

 Shopify offers 24 free themes and 961 paid themes, priced between $100 and $500.
-Every theme comes with flexible options, allowing you to easily change the look and feel of your store without deep HTML or CSS knowledge.
+Every theme offers flexible options, letting you easily change the look and feel of your store without deep HTML or CSS knowledge.
 Therefore, Shopify is a perfect choice if you want a beautiful, professional online store quickly and conveniently.

 Magento

-In contrast, Magento stands out with nearly unlimited customization possibilities.
+In contrast, Magento stands out with nearly unlimited customisation possibilities.
 The platform provides 9 free themes and numerous paid themes (around $100), plus a simple drag-and-drop page builder.
-Moreover, Magento allows you to personalize content for different customer segments, delivering unique experiences tailored exactly to specific business needs.
+Moreover, Magento allows you to personalise content for different customer segments, delivering unique experiences tailored exactly to specific business needs.

 Read more: Shopify vs WooCommerce: Which Ecommerce Platform is Better?